wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 	- Provides running environment for client applications
 	- Applications are encapsulated in Pods [smallest unit of work scheduling], that are scheduled on worker nodes [which provide required compute, memory and storage.]
 	- Multi-worker k8s cluster network traffic is not routed through the control plane node
+	- Node registration is by
+		- kubelet self-registration
+			- Self Registration flags -> `--register-node` is true
+				- `--kubeconfig` = Path to credentials to authenticate itself
+				- `--cloud-provider`
+				- --register-with-taints
+				- `--node-ip`
+				- `--node-labels`
+				- `--node-status-update-frequency`
+		- manual addition
 	__container runtime__
 		 k8s lacks capability to *directly* handle containers, supported run times _CRI-Ocontainerd_, _Docker Engine_,  _Mirantis Container Runtime_.
 	__node agent__ [kubelet]
-	agent running on each node control plane and workers communicating with the control panel monitors the health of the resources on the pods connects container runtimes through a plugin based interface [Container Runtime Interface]

-[CRI shims] => {standardized approach to container runtime integration}
+		agent running on each node control plane and workers communicating with the control panel monitors the health of the resources on the pods connects container runtimes through a plugin based interface [Container Runtime Interface] [CRI shims] => {standardized approach to container runtime integration}
 		Any continer runtime that implements the CRI could be used by Kubernetes to manage containers.
 	**Proxy {kube-Proxy}**
 		[*network agent*] which runs on each node, control plane and workers, responsible for dynamic updates and maintenance of all networking rules on the nod

+The name of a Node object must be a valid [DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
+Node [names] must be unique
+ Node configuration needs to be updated, it is a good practice to re-register the node with the API server

 ### Networking
 container runtime _creates an isolated network space_ for each container it starts